 Kombu tsukudani

-With just a little effort, you can turn it into tsukudani, which goes great with plain rice.
+With a little extra effort, you can turn it into tsukudani (a type of Japanese preserved food) that goes perfectly with white rice.

 "The secret to simmered dishes is to always let them cool."

-This is the basis for all simmered dishes.
-The flavor really comes out when the ingredients are cooling.
+This is the basic principle of all simmered dishes.
+The flavors really penetrate the ingredients when they are cooling.

 Shred the kelp stock